Public consultation on technical guidance for companies

 To complement science-based targets for climate, which help companies mitigate their GHG emissions, and to help companies adopt a roadmap for integrated environmental action, SBTN is developing science-based targets for nature including freshwater, land, ocean and biodiversity.
 These corporate targets will take direct aim at the drivers and pressures fueling nature loss offering a pathway for measurable corporate action and ensuring companies are taking enough of the right actions, in the right places, at the right time.

-The technical guidance in this public consultation (Sept 15-Oct 14) builds upon the first three steps of the five-step corporate target-setting framework introduced by SBTN in 2020 with the Initial Guidance for Business
+The technical guidance in the public consultation (Sept 15-Oct 14) builds upon the first three steps of the five-step corporate target-setting framework introduced by SBTN in 2020 with the Initial Guidance for Business

 - Assess (Step 1): identify which environmental issues to set targets on, for which parts of the business